OnroerendErfgoed/crabpy_pyramid/README.rst

 Building the docs
 -----------------

-More information about this library can be found in :file:`docs`.
+More information about this library can be found in `docs`.
 The docs can be built using `Sphinx <http://sphinx-doc.org>`_.

 Please make sure you have installed Sphinx in the same environment where